 The ACT Score Report

-Several weeks after you take the ACT, you will receive an email letting you know that your scores are available.
-The email will not have your scores attached.
-Instead, you need to log into the ACT Web Account, using the login that you set up when you first signed up for the test.
-From there, you have access to your ACT Score Report.
+As soon as your ACT scores become available, you’ll receive an email informing you that you can access them online.
+Your ACT scores are not sent directly through this email—instead you need to log into your ACT Web Account using a login that you set up when you first register for the test.
+From there, you can access your ACT Score Report.

 The ACT Score Breakdown

-You will see the following scores and statistics on your ACT score report:
+You will see the following scores per section and overall statistics on your ACT score report: